GiacomoSal/NGN-Project/README.md

 ---

-_Project realised for the Next Generation Network 2024/2025 course - University of Trento_
+_Project realised for the Next Generation Networks 2024/2025 course - University of Trento_